robwilde/TwitchPress/wp-content/plugins/channel-solution-for-twitch/readme.txt

     - Recent changes to twitchpress_scopes() caused incorrect handling of the returned scope array.
     - twitchpress_setup_application_save() now uses new functions for storing application credentials and not just option_update()
     - Overall the new values for storing Twitch application credentials were not applied enough.
-* Feature Enhancements
+* Feature Changes
     - No changes
-* Technical Enhancements
+* Technical Changes
     - Function twitchpress_kraken_endpoints_feed() removed
     - Function var_dump_twitchpress() now uses a different function to determine if user is allowed to see ouput
     - App Status test "Get Application Token" no longer performs a call it just checks if token is stored.